douglasgscofield/nestedRanksTest/README.md

 structured into several groups and each group has received both treatment levels.
 The p-value is determined via bootstrapping.

-The `nestedRanksTest` is intended to be a mixed-model extension of the [`wilcox.test`][wilcox], for which treatment is a fixed effect and group membership is a random effect.
+The `nestedRanksTest` is intended to be one possible mixed-model extension of the Mann-Whitney-Wilcoxon test, for which treatment is a fixed effect and group membership is a random effect.
+The standard Mann-Whitney-Wilcoxon test is available in R as [`wilcox.test`][wilcox].

 [wilcox]: https://stat.ethz.ch/R-manual/R-patched/library/stats/html/wilcox.test.html